International Fund for Agricultural Development: History

 In the early 1970s, global food shortages led to widespread famine, malnutrition, and mortality, particularly affecting the Sahel region of Africa.
 The world required long-term, coordinated approaches to the structural issues that were causing destitution and food shortages.
 IFAD was established as an international financial institution in 1977 through United Nations General Assembly Resolution 32/107 (15 December 1977) as one of the major outcomes of the 1974 World Food Conference.
 The conference highlighted the vital importance of addressing food insecurity and poverty in emerging countries' rural communities.
 IFAD officially opened its headquarters in Rome, Italy and convened its first governing council with 120 member states and it is a member of the United Nations Development Group.

 Vision

 The International Fund for Agricultural Development (IFAD) envisions rural communities that are inclusive, prosperous, and resilient, free from poverty and hunger.
 Acknowledging that agriculture is the primary livelihood for millions of rural people, IFAD addresses the challenges these communities face, such as climate adaptation, economic instability, and food insecurity.

 Through strategic partnerships and financing, IFAD supports initiatives that enable rural populations to enhance productivity, access resources, and build resilience.
-Its vision includes fostering innovation and advancing policies that promote equity, with a focus on empowering groups often overlooked, such as women, Indigenous Peoples, and youth.
+Its vision includes fostering innovation and advancing policies that promote equity, with a focus on empowering often-overlooked groups, such as women, Indigenous Peoples, and youth.